TuckerFaulk/sub30s-buddhist-group-project/README.md

 I have found that the spacing below some of the text sections of the 'Buddhism & Meditation' page are quite large.
 I think that due to the way that I have designed the page by using similar classes for the text tiles to reduce on CSS coding, I had not anticipated that where there are larger blocks of text, that these sections needed to be larger for smaller screens.

 I do not think that this takes too much away from the design of the website, and I am happy with how it is, but I do plan to spend some more time on website design in the the future, so I can better plan before a project to avoid this.

+It is also noted that the 'Performance' measure from the Lighthouse Accessibility Audit was relatively low (63/100).
+This is something which I am going to look into so I can improve on it for the future.

 ## Libraries and Programs Used